ankushmehta123/ankushmehta123/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning and working on Web Development
+- 🌱 I’m currently learning and working on ML/AI.
-- 🔭 I’m interested in building web applications using MERN stack, NextJS, TypeScript
+- 🔭 I’m interested in building ML models for business solutions and practical implementation of Quantum ML
-- 🕹️ My side hobby: AI/ML(learning about models and fine tuning using LoRA ), Unreal Engine 5
+- 🕹️ My side hobby: Unreal Engine 5